A/Professor

 MBBS, BMedSci, FRACS

-Neurosurgeon & Spine Surgeon with 25+ Years Experience
+Neurosurgeon with 25+ Years of Experience in Spine Surgery.

 Pioneer in Minimally Invasive & Endoscopic Spine Surgery.